Mary Curzon, Baroness Curzon of Kedleston

+Mary Victoria Curzon, Baroness Curzon of Kedleston, CI (née Leiter; 27 May 1870 – 18 July 1906), was an American heiress who married George Curzon, the future Viceroy of India.

 In America

-She was born in Chicago, the daughter of Mary Theresa (née Carver) and Levi Leiter, the wealthy co-founder of Field and Leiter dry goods business, and later partner in the Marshall Field retail empire.
+Mary Victoria Leiter was born in Chicago, the eldest daughter of Mary Theresa (née Carver) and Levi Ziegler Leiter, the wealthy co-founder of Field and Leiter dry goods business, and later partner in the Marshall Field retail empire.
 On her father's side, she was of Swiss-German descent.
 Her family moved to Washington, D.C. in 1881 and entered the exclusive circle of official society there.
 They lived for several years in the former home of James G. Blaine on Dupont Circle before moving into the Leiter House.
+The family also spent time at Lake Geneva, earning her the sobriquet "Lake Geneva Princess."

 She was taught dancing, singing, music, and art at home by tutors and learned the French language from her French governess.
 A Columbia University professor taught her history, arithmetic, and chemistry.
 Travel and prolonged residence abroad cultivated her powers of observation and breadth of mental vision at an early age.
 As stated in 1901, her education "gave her that poise and finish that made her so charming to men and women of mature and brilliant intellect."

-Mary was 5 ft 7 in tall.
+She was 5 ft 7 in tall.
 Her appearance was described at her wedding: "a face of unusual beauty, oval in shape, with dark grey eyes, straight black brows, a sweet, sensitive mouth, a prettily shaped nose, and a low forehead with fine black hair brushed simply away from it and emphasising its whiteness."

 Her debut was in winter of 1888.
 She was regarded an equal in beauty and breeding, and, frequently, superior in manner and intellect of daughters of better known and longer established families in eastern U.S. society.
 Prior to her marriage, her closest friend was Frances Folsom Cleveland, six years her senior and the wife of a much older President Grover Cleveland.